Thinking of hiring an editor?

 - developing a style sheet or following one that is provided

 - editing for grammar, spelling, punctuation, and word usage

-- checking for consistency and continuity of mechanics and facts (character’s age and eye colour are consistent throughout story, same font and style is used for all tables and charts)
+- checking for consistency and continuity of mechanics and facts (a character’s age and eye colour are consistent throughout the story, the same font and style is used for all tables and charts)

 - editing tables, figures, and lists (and sometimes indexes)

 - correcting or querying information that should be checked for accuracy